codechangers/codecontest.org/_docs/setupResources.md

 ---
 title: setupResources()
-subtitle: 'This method will create a new set of characters.
-A set of characters represents a certain group of characters, for example: players and enemies, or storm troopers and wizards.'
 tags: [customize]
 author: jason
 ---
+This method will create a set of resources for you to use in your game.
+## parameters
+**type** : `string`  - The type of resource you want to create.
+## Returns
+**nothing**
+## Usage
+This method can be used at any time.
+You should use this method any time you want to add a new type of resource to your game.